 - Avoid strenuous activity for several hours after the procedure.

-If your child experience discomfort, they can take Children’s Tylenol, Advil, or Motrin as directed.
+If your child experiences discomfort, they can take Children’s Tylenol, Advil, or Motrin as directed.

 Please give us a call if you have any questions or concerns.